Survivor Series (2003): Storylines

 The main feud on the SmackDown! brand was between WWE Chairman Mr. McMahon and The Undertaker.
-At No Mercy, McMahon interfered in a WWE Championship Biker Chain match between the champion Brock Lesnar and Undertaker, helping Lesnar retain the title.
+At No Mercy, McMahon interfered in a WWE Championship Biker Chain match between the champion Brock Lesnar and The Undertaker, helping Lesnar retain the title.
 Earlier, McMahon defeated his daughter Stephanie McMahon in an "I Quit" match.
 Due to a pre-match stipulation between the two, Stephanie had to quit her job as SmackDown!
 General Manager.
-On the October 23 episode of SmackDown!, Vince announced Paul Heyman as the new SmackDown!
+On the October 23 episode of SmackDown!, McMahon announced Paul Heyman as the new SmackDown!
 General Manager.
-In his first act, Heyman booked a handicap match, with Undertaker facing Lesnar and The Big Show, with the stipulation that if Undertaker won, he could choose to face any superstar at any event.
-Heyman put many stipulations in Undertaker's way during the bout, but despite this and taking a huge beating, Undertaker won the match.
-Undertaker told McMahon that he would be competing in a Buried Alive match at Survivor Series against McMahon.
-On the October 30 episode of SmackDown!, Heyman announced that he had given Undertaker time off until Survivor Series, which made McMahon very unhappy.
+In his first act, Heyman booked a handicap match, with The Undertaker facing Lesnar and Big Show, with the stipulation that if The Undertaker won, he could choose to face any superstar at any event.
+Heyman put many stipulations in The Undertaker's way during the bout, but despite this and taking a huge beating, The Undertaker won the match.
+The Undertaker told McMahon that he would be competing in a Buried Alive match at Survivor Series against McMahon.
+On the October 30 episode of SmackDown!, Heyman announced that he had given The Undertaker time off until Survivor Series, which made McMahon very unhappy.
 McMahon stated that he would "burn down Undertaker's house and order Undertaker's wife to be gang raped" if Heyman didn't do anything about the Buried Alive match.
-Both Undertaker and McMahon were interviewed on the November 6 episode of SmackDown!.
-In his promo, Undertaker stated that the feud with McMahon was personal.
+Both The Undertaker and McMahon were interviewed on the November 6 episode of SmackDown!.
+In his promo, The Undertaker stated that the feud with McMahon was personal.
 He went on to say that McMahon respected nobody and that McMahon respected his family much less.
 Later, McMahon asked for forgiveness from the fans for his actions over the past few months.